Ron Brown: Rise in the Democratic Party

 By 1976, Brown had been promoted to Deputy Executive Director for Programs and Governmental Affairs of the National Urban League.
-However, he resigned in 1979 to work as a deputy campaign manager for Senator Edward M. Kennedy who sought the Democratic Party's presidential nomination.
+However, he resigned in 1979 to work as a deputy campaign manager for the Ted Kennedy 1980 presidential campaign.

 Brown was hired in 1981 by the Washington, D.C., law firm Patton Boggs as a lawyer and a lobbyist.

-In May 1988, Brown was named by Jesse L. Jackson to head Jackson's convention team at the Democratic National Convention in Atlanta.
-Brown was named along with several other experienced party insiders to Jackson's convention operation.
-By June, it was apparent that Brown was also running Jackson's campaign.
+In May 1988, Brown was named by Jesse Jackson to head Jackson's convention team at the 1988 Democratic National Convention in Atlanta.
+Brown and several other experienced party insiders were named to Jackson's convention operation.
+By June, Brown was running Jackson's campaign.

 Democratic National Committee

 In 1982, Brown was named deputy chairman of the Democratic National Committee.
-That same year, he began lobbying the U.S. government on behalf of the brutal Duvalier regime which was then in power in Haiti.
-Over the next four years, Brown earned $630,000 helping to persuade the Administration to continue aid to the government of dictator Jean-Claude Duvalier.
+That same year, he began lobbying the U.S. government on behalf of the brutal Duvalier regime, which was then in power in Haiti.
+Over the next four years, Brown earned $630,000, helping to persuade the Administration to continue aid to the government of dictator Jean-Claude "Baby Doc" Duvalier.
 Brown refused to drop the Duvaliers despite being criticized for representing such unsavory clients.

 Brown was elected chairman of the Democratic National Committee on February 10, 1989, becoming the first African American chosen to lead a major U.S. political party.
-He later played an integral role in running a successful 1992 Democratic National Convention and in Bill Clinton's successful 1992 presidential run.
+He later played an integral role in running a successful 1992 Democratic National Convention and in Bill Clinton's successful campaign in the 1992 presidential election.

 Secretary of Commerce

-President Clinton then appointed Brown to the position of Secretary of Commerce in 1993.
-Clinton's highest priority was bolstering the economy, not diplomacy, and Brown produced results.
-He led delegations of entrepreneurs, businessmen and financiers to South Africa, Mexico, Saudi Arabia, Jordan, Israel, the West Bank, Gaza, Egypt, Russia, Brazil, Argentina, Chile, China, Hong Kong, Ireland, India, and Senegal.
-He was leading a trade mission en route to Croatia when all passengers died in a plane crash.

-During his tenure Brown was involved in the Commerce Department trade mission controversy.
+President Clinton appointed Brown to be the United States secretary of commerce in 1993.
+He led delegations of entrepreneurs, business people, and financiers to South Africa, Mexico, Saudi Arabia, Jordan, Israel, the West Bank, Gaza, Egypt, Russia, Brazil, Argentina, Chile, China, Hong Kong, Ireland, India, and Senegal.
+Brown was involved in the Commerce Department trade mission controversy during his tenure.

 Criticism

 During the Nannygate scandal, Brown admitted that he had failed to pay taxes for his maid, who was an illegal immigrant.
-Forty percent of Americans called for Brown's resignation, but Brown remained in office.